Smart-Shaped/PyChaM3Leon/DOCUMENTATION.md

 ## Introduction

 PyChaM3Leon is a comprehensive Python library designed to streamline the development of reproducible MLOps pipelines.
-It integrates three powerful frameworks—Metaflow, MLflow, and Apache Spark—into a unified development experience.
+It integrates three powerful frameworks (Metaflow, MLflow, and Apache Spark) into a unified development experience.
 The library provides abstractions, templates, and utilities that enable data scientists and engineers to build scalable, production-ready machine learning workflows with minimal boilerplate code.

 ### Key Features

 - **Declarative Workflow Generation**: Create Metaflow workflows using JSON configuration files and Jinja2 templates
-- **Unified Data Access Layer**: Abstract data source interactions with support for PostgreSQL, MinIO, Cassandra, and HDFS
+- **Unified Data Access Layer**: Abstract data source interactions with support for data sources like PostgreSQL, MinIO, Cassandra, and HDFS
 - **Spark Session Management**: Simplified remote Spark session lifecycle management with automatic cleanup
 - **MLflow Integration**: Streamlined experiment tracking, model logging, and autologging for PyTorch, TensorFlow, and scikit-learn
 - **Flexible Decorators**: Rich set of decorators for adding functionality to workflow steps without code changes
-- **Type Safety**: Comprehensive exception hierarchy for clear error handling
+- **Configuration-Driven**: Behavior controlled through external configuration files for environment-agnostic deployments

 ### Target Python Versions